Forex Trading Basics

 For many long-term investors, however, it may be more practical to focus on diversified stock and bond portfolios, using currency exposure primarily through international funds or ETFs rather than leveraged forex trading.

-To see how forex compares with other opportunities, you can also read about futures, options, day trading and mutual funds.
+To see how forex compares with other opportunities, you can also read about futures, options, day trading, mutual funds and bonds.
+For quick definitions of FX terms like pips, lots and spreads, visit our Dictionary Index.